Jatinsley/F1-Statistics-Mapping/README.md

 ## Analysis Questions

-### Question 1: Fastest Lap vs Final Position
+### Question 1: Pace Consistency vs Final Season Position

-- **Goal**: Analyze whether setting the fastest lap correlates with a higher final position in the season.
+- **Goal**: Determine if increasing pace consistency for a driver typically indicates a higher final season position.
-- **Process**: Calculate lap time consistency (standard deviation) for each race based on the fastest lap achieved, then correlate it with the final season position.
+- **Process**: Analyze the deviation of the fastest laps for a race by calculating lap time consistency (standard deviation) for each race based on the fastest lap achieved, then correlate it with the final season position.
 - **Output**:
 - Correlation coefficient between fastest lap consistency and final season position.
 - A bar plot showing the standard deviation of lap time consistency for each finishing position.